ljjbluesky/brendanforster.com/content/series/octokit-roadmap/2-proof-of-concept.md

 ...
 ```

-## Initial Notes

 If you're not familiar with the internals of Octokit.net, these two files help
 to illustrate the basics of what we need to generate:

  - clients contain methods that correspond to an action the API supports
  - clients can also contain child clients (as properties) to group related
-   features
+   parts of the API

+This was a great little exercise to refresh my memory on how things are organized
+in the codebase, and I ended up doing things a bit differently for this proof of
+concept.

+## Organizing the client API

 This is the first place where I diverged from how Octokit is organized.
-Previously we'd group clients based on how they are listed on the [developer documentation](https://developer.github.com/v3/) which worked up to a point, but this sample used the
+Currently we organize clients based on how they are listed on the
+[developer documentation](https://developer.github.com/v3/) which worked up to
-paths as a source of truth.
+a point, but this sample used the paths as a source of truth.

 To use the example above:

  - For the API route `/marketplace_listing/accounts/{account_id}`...
- - The corresponding client is `IMarketplaceListingAccountsClient` in the codebase...
+ - The corresponding client is named `IMarketplaceListingAccountsClient` in the
+   codebase...
  - Which the caller can access this at `client.MarketplaceListing.Acccounts.Get(account_id)`

-I'm going to keep following this convention for new routes, but I suspect this
+I'm going to keep following this convention for new routes, and I suspect this
 will introduce some breaking changes down the track when I need to start to
 generate code for existing routes.
 For example, `/users/*` and `/user/*` are
 routes that are both normalized to `client.User.*` in Octokit.net currently.

+## Organizing the source

 Another important thing is the interface and implementation being in the same
 file.
 This is different to how Octokit.net is currently structured, with